MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-settings.md

 >*Applies to: Azure Information Protection*

-There are 3 settings in the Azure Information Protection policy that apply to all users, all devices:
+There are four settings in the Azure Information Protection policy that apply to all users, all devices:

 ![Azure Information Protection policy global settings](../media/info-protect-policy-settings.png)